hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/11-minimizers.md

 <a href="https://distill.pub/2017/momentum/"><img src="distill-momentum.png" width="100%"></a>

-But we can see it by trying to minimize the following function, which has a long, narrow valley that tends to trap the minimization process (like golf).
+But we can see it for ourselves by trying to minimize the following function, which has a long, narrow valley that tends to trap the minimization process (like sand traps in golf).

 ```{code-cell} ipython3
 def function_to_minimize(x, y):